QuoteCall

 • Proof of your Social Security number

-• Proof of identity such as your passport or birth certificate
+• Proof of identity, such as your passport or birth certificate

-You’ll get a temporary license and your new Georgia driver’s license will arrive in the mail.
+You’ll get a temporary license, and your new Georgia driver’s license will arrive in the mail.

-How to Register a Vehicle in Georgia
+Register a Vehicle in Georgia

 • Proof of insurance

-• Proof of ownership such as an out-of-state title or current registration
+• Proof of ownership, such as an out-of-state title or current registration

-How to Register to Vote in Georgia
+Register to Vote in Georgia

-You can register to vote when you obtain a driver’s license in Georgia or complete the voter registration online.
-Under Georgia’s voter ID law, you can still vote with a valid out-of-state driver’s license if you don’t have a Georgia driver’s license yet.
+Once you meet basic Georgia state residency requirements, you can register to vote in Georgia.
+You can register to vote when you obtain a driver’s license in Georgia or complete your voter registration online.
+Under Georgia’s voter ID law, you can still vote with a valid out-of-state license until you get your new license.

 Other Ways to Establish Georgia Residency

-• Once you’re ready to move, make sure you change your address with USPS
+• Once you’re ready to move, make sure you change your address with USPS.

 • Set up new utilities at your Georgia address.